 Some tips if you're planning to attend Thaipusam at Batu Caves:

 - Go early & have breakfast beforehand.
-There is however plenty of food stalls there.
+There is, however, plenty of food stalls there.
 Don't forget to try some Indian desserts too, like laddhu above;

 - Bring bottled water; and most importantly

 - If you’re a non-Hindu and are there to experience Thaipusam and capture some photos, do provide some space to devotees who are there to perform their religious duty according to their Hindu faith.
-In the thick of the action, and with heavy crowd, it’s easy to forget this and find yourself right smack in someone else’s face.
+In the thick of the action, and with the heavy crowd, it’s easy to forget this and find yourself right smack in someone else’s face.

 Have you experienced Thaipusam at Batu Caves (or anywhere else, for that matter) before?
 How did you find it?
 If you haven’t, would you like to attend it one day and see it for yourself?
 Or would you rather not, to allow the devotees to perform their religious duties & ceremonies without the distraction of the tourist crowd?